cellengine/cellengine-python-toolkit/docs/gates.md

 which are [documented][cellengine.resources.gate.Gate] on the base ``Gate`` class.
 Gate-specific arguments are documented in each gate type.

-For a list of accessible properties, see [Properties](#properties).

-Methods are available for common access and transformations on the Gate.

 ## Properties
 Properties are the snake_case equivalent of those documented on the [CellEngine API](https://docs.cellengine.com/api/#gates) unless otherwise noted.